Sammcb/Sammcb.github.io/pages/apps/tworooks.md

 title: Two Rooks
 css: /assets/styles/app.css
 ---
-Two Rooks is a simple, colorful chess app with multiple themes!
+Two Rooks is a simple, colorful chess app where you can create your own themes!
 Currently, only local (two players on the same device) games are supported.
-To suggest new themes, check out the [guide](https://github.com/Sammcb/TwoRooks/discussions/3).

 ![](/assets/images/tworooks/device.png){:.device-image}
 {:.center-column}